kolkhis/tech-notes/perl/basics.md

     * `$ARGV[0]`: Accesses a single element (scalar) from the array `@ARGV`.
     * `$ARGV` (without `[]`, scalar context): Holds file name passed in via command line arguments or stdin when used in scalar context.
+        - This will hold the filename that is currently being processed if there are multiple files.

 Accessing elements in arrays:
 * `$` = Single value (scalar).